Tokyo stocks open lower on concern over U.S. monetary tightening

 - Русский

-Tokyo stocks opened slightly lower Monday amid concern over prolonged monetary tightening in the United States to tame inflation after the release of a stronger-than-expected jobs report for November.
-In the first 15 minutes of trading, the 225-issue Nikkei Stock Average fell 8.98 points, or 0.03 percent, from Friday to 27,768.92.
-The broader Topix index was down 5.38 points, or 0.28 percent, at 1,948.60.
-On the top-tier Prime Market, decliners were led by marine transportation, electric power and gas, and warehousing and harbor transportation service issues.
-At 9 a.m., the dollar fetched 134....
+Tokyo stocks opened slightly lower Tuesday, weighed down by concern over the prospect of prolonged U.S. monetary tightening after the release of stronger-than-expected November service sector data in the world's largest economy.
+In the first 15 minutes of trading, the 225-issue Nikkei Stock Average fell 20.81 points, or 0.07 percent, from Monday to 27,799.59.
+The broader Topix index was down 1.39 points, or 0.07 percent, at 1,946.51.
+On the top-tier Prime Market, decliners were led by mining, precision instrument, and service issues.
+At 9 a.m., the dollar fetched 136.55-60 yen compared with 13...